FlyingWorkshop/CongressEmpathyGap/README.md

 NOTE: This project was inspired by a class I took in 2021 with Prof. Dan Jurafsky; the original motivation, however, came from a paper I read in an English class taught by Prof. Rebecca Richardson.

+TODO: implement bigrams, use twitter data, use sen/reps data and scale ngram count by dw-nominate